Skip to content

 Looking for a place to eat or grab a coffee on campus?
 Housing & Food Services provides a list of restaurant and cafe options, including hours of operation.

-The Hall Health Center is an outpatient facility that offers quality health care services to UW students and their dependents, to faculty and staff, and to the general public.
-Check with your insurance provider to see if Hall Health Center services are covered.
+The Husky Health Center is an outpatient facility that offers quality health care services to UW students and their dependents, to faculty and staff, and to the general public.
+Check with your insurance provider to see if Husky Health Center services are covered.

 Housing